-Garlic has so many benefits!
+Garlic has so many health benefits!
 Garlic has been used in many cultures for thousands of years.
 It has long been considered one the most effective health foods on earth.
 This is especially true when eaten raw.

-My Pa always said he gained most of his wisdom by spending time with “old-timers” and truthfully, most of his friends were significantly older than he was.
+My dad always said he gained most of his wisdom by spending time with “old-timers” and truthfully, most of his friends were significantly older than he was.
 One thing he taught me was the health benefits of raw garlic.
 Those bits of wisdom he taught me have been confirmed over the years as I have read numerous books that praise the many benefits of garlic.
 First, you need to know the proper way to use garlic to boost your health.